Arohis-Den/Hostinger-Advisor/README.md

 # Hostinger Coupon Code For First Time User: 76% OFF (Feb 2026)

-**Hostinger coupon code for first-time users** is one of the most searched phrases by beginners planning to launch their first website in 2026.
+**[Hostinger coupon code for first-time user](https://github.com/Arohis-Den/Hostinger-Advisor/)** is one of the most searched phrases by beginners planning to launch their first website in 2026.
 Hosting prices vary widely, and choosing the wrong plan without a working discount often leads to overspending.

 This guide focuses on helping first-time buyers understand which **Hostinger deals work in Feb 2026**, how to apply them correctly, and which plan gives the best value without confusion.